-After application university might invite you to pass an additional exam.
-This can be GRE or GMAT.
-If you have no idea what is it read here.
+After application university might invite you to pass an additional exam, which can be GRE or GMAT; if you have no idea what it is, read here.

-Most of the time you will need such an exam for application to business school and/or an MBA program (GMAT) and GRE is used as part of admissions for a wide variety of graduate school programs.
+Most of the time, you will need such an exam for application to a business school and/or an MBA program (GMAT), and GRE is used as part of admissions for a wide variety of graduate school programs.

-The GMAT and GRE tests are computer-adaptive tests, which assesses a person’s quantitative, analytical and writing skills in standard written English in preparation for being admitted into a graduate program.
+The GMAT and GRE tests are computer-adaptive tests assessing a person’s quantitative, analytical, and writing skills in standard written English in preparation for admission into a graduate program.

 Please note: plan to take your exam well before the application deadline.
 It can take some time before you receive the official results.
 GMAT and GRE test scores are valid for two years.

 Some institutions may reject your application or ask you to take other admission tests if they believe you are not fully qualified.